 Once inside the Gen3 platform, follow the guidelines in Sections 2 and 3 below to find the data you need and export it to Terra.

-How to access Gen3 via the Terra Data Library:
+How to access Gen3 via the Terra Data Library

 1. Click on the Terra main menu (the three bar icon in the upper left).
-From the "Library" drop-down, choose "Data":

-2. Gen3 (BioData Catalyst) data structure
+Gen3 (BioData Catalyst) data structure

-2.1.
 Gen3 metadata is organized by hierarchical nodes

 The graph structure includes metadata entities as individual nodes in a tree-like format.
 Hierarchical nodes are connected by a line.
 For example, in the Gen3 Dictionary for BioData Catalyst shown below, all clinical metadata nodes (in blue) are tied together by a "Subject" node.
 "Subject" refers to each participant in a study.
 The "Subject" node is further connected to participants' biospecimen and sequencing data through the "Sample" node.

-2.2.
 Gen3 nodes are connected by UUIDs

 Lines in the diagram above show how metadata nodes are connected.
 Each entry in a Gen3 node has a Universally Unique Identifier (UUID).
 The UUIDs will help you connect a subject's metadata variables together (following the lines you see in the graph).
 When you select one of the nodes and open the property box, you will find a property that represents the node immediately upstream of the one you selected.
 For example, in the Laboratory Results node, you will see a metadata field named "Subjects".
 This field contains UUIDs for the "Subject" node that is immediately upstream of the Laboratory Result node.
 All Gen3 nodes will have a UUID field for the node immediately upstream.
 These UUIDs are important for manipulating Gen3 data in Terra and are discussed in more detail in Section 4.

-2.3.
 Selecting Gen3 nodes allows you to explore the available metadata fields

-2.4.
 Gen3 metadata may be harmonized

 Harmonized phenotypic data variables, which are consistently defined across BioData Catalyst projects, enable unified analyses across multiple projects.
 The TOPMed Data Coordinating Center selects variables for harmonization with the assistance of study and phenotype experts.
 You can identify harmonized variables by the "HARMONIZED" tag in the "Description" column of each Gen3 metadata table.
-Unharmonized metadata and other various genomic files (such as multi-sample VCFs) from a project can be found in the "Reference File" node that is connected by a black line below the "Project" node in the Gen3 dictionary.
+Unharmonized metadata and other various genomic files (such as multisample VCFs) from a project can be found in the "Reference File" node that is connected by a black line below the "Project" node in the Gen3 dictionary.

-To find the data you need for your analysis, explore the metadata fields on the Gen3 platform using the directions above.
+To find the data you need for your Biodata Catalyst analysis, explore the metadata fields on the Gen3 platform using the directions above.
 Once you have your data, you can filter and export the Gen3 data to a Terra workspace following the steps below.

 Accessing Gen3 data: Step-by-step instructions

-1. Navigate to the Gen3 platform: https://gen3.biodatacatalyst.nhlbi.nih.gov/ or via Terra's Data Library
+1. Navigate to the Gen3 platform

-2. In the top menu bar, select the Exploration tab
+2. In the top menu bar, select the Exploration tab.

 On the left-hand side is the option to filter data using three specific metadata entities: Medical History, Diagnosis, and Subject.

-Select the Subject tab and scroll down to the Project id for your project of interest:
+Select the Subject tab and scroll down to the Project id for your project of interest.

 To further filter by some of the harmonized variables, select the "Medical History" or "Diagnosis" tabs and filter.
-This can help you narrow your results to specific individuals within a project that match your filter.
+This can help you narrow your results to specific individuals within a project that matches your filter.

-(helpful in identifying which projects have the variables of interest to you) you can skip selecting a Project and go straight to the "Medical History" or "Diagnosis" tabs and filter by some of the harmonized variables.
+To filter by some of the harmonized variables (helpful in identifying which projects have variables of interest to you) you can skip selecting a Project and go straight to the "Medical History" or "Diagnosis" tabs and filter by some of the harmonized variables.

 4. Click on the checkbox to the left of the Project ID